 Each year, an array of faculty members contribute their expertise to the Writers' Conference.

 Greg Ames is the author of Buffalo Lockjaw, a novel that won the Book of the Year Award from the New Atlantic Independent Booksellers Association (NAIBA).
-Buffalo Lockjaw was voted #1 in The Believer's Reader Survey for 2010.
-His work has appeared in numerous literary journals, magazines and anthologies, including The Best American Nonrequired Reading, McSweeney's, The Southern Review, Unsaid, The Sun, and failbetter.com.
+Buffalo Lockjaw was voted #1 in The Believer's Reader Survey.
+His work has appeared in numerous literary journals, magazines and anthologies, including The Best American Nonrequired Reading, McSweeney's, Southern Review, The Sun, and Fiction International, among others.
 He is an assistant professor in the English department at Colgate University.

 Jennifer Brice has been on the Colgate faculty since 2003.
 Unlearning to Fly, a memoir in essays, is her latest book.
 She is also the author of The Last Settlers, a work of literary journalism.
 Her essays have appeared in such journals as The Gettysburg Review, Under the Sun, and River Teeth.

 A graduate of Smith College, Jennifer holds an MFA from the University of Alaska Fairbanks.
-At Colgate, she teaches creative writing and literature courses, and she co-teaches the college's Living Writers and LW Online courses.
+At Colgate, she teaches courses in creative writing and literature, as well as Living Writers on Colgate X.

-A nurturing, rigorous workshop open to writers with a complete or nearly complete draft.
-The idea is to meet each manuscript wherever it's at and help the writer take it to the next level.
+A nurturing, rigorous workshop open to writers of memoirs, essays, and journalism.
+Partial or complete book manuscripts welcome.
+The idea is to meet every manuscript where it's at and help the writer take it to the next level.
 Ideally, everyone should come to the conference having read everyone's manuscript with care.
 Detailed written comments aren't necessary; constructive contributions are.
 Individual conferences will be scheduled in addition to the workshop.
 Depending on time, we may read outside work and generate new writing.

 J. Robert Lennon